-Four regional residential centers provide 24-hour residential care in an Intermediate Care Facility for Persons with Intellectual Disabilities(ICF/ID).
+Four regional residential centers provide 24-hour residential care in an Intermediate Care Facility for Individuals with Intellectual Disabilities(ICF/IID).
 Each regional center is managed by a facility director.

 Local Disabilities and Special Needs Boards

-The Disabilities and Special Needs (DSN) board, such as the Richland/Lexington DSN Board, in each county (or multiple-county cluster) serves as the single planning and service coordination point for all local services funded by DDSN.
+The Disabilities and Special Needs (DSN) board, such as the Richland/Lexington DSN Board, in each county (or multiple-county cluster) serves as the single planning and case management point for all local services funded through DDSN.

 For More Information

 SC Department of Disabilities and Special Needs Office of Community Education, PO Box 4706, Columbia, SC 29240 (803) 737-6477 V/TTY (803) 737-6474 FAX (803) 737-6323

 Telephone numbers are designated as follows: V = Standard use of a telephone; TTY = Teletypewriter used by people with hearing impairments to communicate via telephone; also referred to as TDD; FAX = Facsimile machine can be used on this telephone line.
 Many telephone lines have multiple uses.